Introduction

 Tips for Hiring

-- Get Multiple Quotes: Contact at least three different assemblers to compare prices and services.
+- Get Multiple Quotes: Contact several local professionals to compare pricing and services.
+This helps ensure you're getting a competitive rate.